Franchise Law in New Jersey: We Protect and Advise the Franchisee

 When Does the NJ Franchise Act Apply to Me and/or My Company?

-The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee exceeds $35,000 during a 12 month period; (3) and more than twenty percent (20%) of the franchisee’s gross sales are from the operation of a franchise.
+The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee exceeds $35,000 during 12 months; (3) and more than twenty percent (20%) of the franchisee’s gross sales are from the operation of a franchise.

-The law also regulates the Termination of a Franchise Agreement in New Jersey by the franchisor who is often times in a dominant position over his/her franchisee(s).
+The law also regulates the Termination of a Franchise Agreement in New Jersey by the franchisor, who is often in a dominant position over his/her franchisee(s).

 After notice is given, the franchisor has sixty (60) days to send a written response to the franchisee either approving the transfer or setting forth the reasons for denying the transfer.
 If the franchisor does not respond to the notice within sixty (60) days, the law deems the transfer approved by the franchisor.

-In NJ, the law expects a commercially good faith standard of conduct between a franchisor and franchisee.
-A franchisor must act in good faith in making franchise decisions that impact you or when refusing to approve a franchise sale and transfer of franchise rights.
+In NJ, the law requires a commercially reasonable good-faith standard of conduct between a franchisor and a franchisee.
+A franchisor must act in good faith when making franchise decisions that affect you, or when refusing to approve a franchise sale and transfer of franchise rights.
 Let us help you in the sale or purchase of your franchised business.

 When is a Franchise Termination Permissible in NJ?